Respiratory-Disease-Modeling/Indoor-Respiratory-Disease-Modeling/README.md

      ```

 2. **Choose Your Desired Plots/Results**
    - The package offers **19 kinds of plots/results**, referred to as "parts."
+Please refer next section for detailed information about avaiable parts.
    - Uncomment the line corresponding to the part you want to generate in the `driver.py` file.
    - Example:
      ```python